CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

 When the user clicks inside the DOI field, begins typing, or enters an invalid DOI, the field is outlined in blue.

 When the user enters a valid DOI into the DOI field, the field is outlined in green.

+**Original Publication Date**

+If their preprint has been previously published, the user can include the publication year, month, and day into this field.
+Clicking inside this field opens a calender picker from which the user can select and apply the publication date.

+This publication date will appear in the preprint's metadata, as well as in the preprint citations.

 **The Keywords section**